 At that moment, it never quite sinks in.
-Perhaps only later are we understand the magnitude of the gifts we’ve received, as doors close and this chapter of our lives abruptly ends.
-Little do we know that our lives are only beginning anew as the next chapter is already being written.
+Perhaps only later are we able to understand the magnitude of the gifts we’ve received, as a door closes and a chapter of our lives abruptly ends.
+Little do we know that our lives are only beginning anew..
+The next chapter is already being written.
 In time, one chapter morphs into another…and then one day, yet another, in the grand pattern of our unfolding lives.

-“Ride the wave” is a common refrain among today’s wayfaring professional.
+“Ride the wave” is a common refrain among today’s wayfaring professionals.
 It is the case today of so many lives on the move.
-I’m think especially of those of us in hospitality leadership roles.
-Invariably, we must leave what we know to advance our careers, and accept a new position in a new community far away.
-We anticipate a long-term commitment and a new community we can call home for a while, employers change, owners die and the boss we loved decides to leave.
+I’m think of those of us in hospitality leadership roles.
+Invariably, we leave what we know to advance our careers accepting a new position in a new community far away.
+In spite of seeking long-term commitments and a place we can call home for a while, employers change, owners die and the boss we loved decides to leave.

-Occasionally we allow ourselves a backward glance, before the ‘current of life’ snaps our focus back to forward.
+Occasionally we allow ourselves a furtive backward glance, before the current of life snaps our focus back forward again.
 Such is the case for me, when my time in the Berkshires came to a close, after calling this beautiful part of the world my home for over twenty years.
 “Twenty years!?” the recruiters would say incredulously, shocked that a tenure of such duration could actually happen in this day and age of shattered loyalty between employer and employee.

 Over the years, I had the rare privilege of earning my way up from an entry-level job to become The Red Lion Inn’s general manager, all in one very special place–Stockbridge, Massachusetts.
 Much was expected, much was given and much was gained there.
 I thank the Fitzpatricks for the wealth of opportunities they provided me, and for seeing some real potential in me.
 “Everything is Important” is the pearl of wisdom that has remained meaningful and relevent to me all these years.
 Thank you, Jane Fitzpatrick, for believing in me and for your nurturing and inspiration.

 Participation was paramount to my Berkshire experience, and I worked to introduce this private, largely male bastion to prospective new members and to a community generally unaware of the high-level, private conversations that transpired within its walls.
-There were difficult moments here making the payroll each week, renovating unused guest rooms, even issuing bonds among members to replace the club’s ancient infrastructure.
+There were difficult moments here including struggling to make the payroll each week, renovating unused guest rooms, even issuing bonds among members to replace the club’s ancient infrastructure.

 New opportunity knocked, this time a call from Wisconsin.
 The Kohler Company needed a manager for their luxe private club known as Riverbend.
 A little hospitality and club experience made the difference.
 It was time to say goodbye to the Connecticut shoreline.
 Susan and I found ourselves looking at a map to pinpoint exactly where Wisconsin was, then making our intrepid move to the city of Sheboygan along the shores of Lake Michigan.
-Club members here were very gracious captains of Midwest industry and they paid an initiation fee of at least $75,000 for the privilege being a member.
+Riverbend members were very gracious captains of Midwest industry, and they paid an initiation fee of at $75,000 or more for the privilege being a member.

 This was a big company experience, a very successful organization that remains independently owned by the descendents of the original founding family.
 At Kohler, many things came into focus as personalities and performances were probed and analyzed through psychometrics and the assessment of such tests as Caliper, Myers Briggs, Wonderlic and FIRO-B testing.
 This was also a wonderful introduction to the Midwest perspective.
 Go green and gold!
 I still think of your kind people, and artisanal cheeses.
 And Leinenkugel’s.
 I discovered an incredible work ethic here in Wisconsin and among my talented team of employees.
 It is unrivalled anywhere.

 Susan and I found genuinely interesting and sophisticated people in southern Virginia along the Blue Ridge Parkway.
 We also discovered a breadth of new experiences in this unspoiled setting.
-Locally made moonshine appeared one day on my desk as a unique welcome gift–the real deal.
-Wild ginseng still grows on the mountain sides there, and mountain lions prowl the ridge slopes.
-Hunting and fishing are a life-style here–more necessity than sport.
-Music–sweet, joyful Blue Grass–was a gift passed on down to each new generation.
+Locally made moonshine appeared one day on my desk as a different kind of welcome gift–the real deal.
+Wild ginseng still grows on the mountain sides there, and mountain lions prowl the ridges.
+Hunting and fishing are a life-style–more necessity than sport.
+Music, sweet, joyful Blue Grass, was a gift passed on down to each new generation.
 No one ever played with sheet music either.
 We felt we were listening to the roots of American music in Floyd, Virginia.